Etheria: Ang Ikalimang Kaharian ng Encantadia

 The series is streaming online on YouTube.
+A sequel, Encantadia: Pag-ibig Hanggang Wakas aired in 2006.

 Premise

 After peace was restored in Encantadia, the past sneaks up on the sisters.
 With the lives of their loved ones at stake, they must go back in time to stop a tribe in their plan to destroy the present.
 In their journey, questions would be answered and the sisters must destroy the past to save the present.